 - If you have hair in the surgical site, do not shave.
-Be sure staff shortens hair with clippers or removes it with a depilatory.
+Instead, be sure staff shortens hair with clippers or removes it with a depilatory.

-- Be sure everyone, all visitors and the medical team, wash their hands before touching the patient, or touching any hard surface the patient may touch.
-If you do not see your doctors and other medical staff washing their hands, speak up!
+- Be sure everyone — all visitors and the medical team — wash their hands before touching you or touching any hard surface you may touch.
+Importantly, if you do not see your doctors and other medical staff wash their hands, speak up!

 - Follow post-surgical instructions very carefully.

 Surgery is serious.
 Your life might be at stake.
-Educate yourself to reduce your risk of complications and issues.
+Therefore, take the time to educate yourself to reduce your risk of complications and issues.
 For more information and tips related to surgery, read these posts: